yp-edu/yp-edu.github.io/pages/_drafts/layer-wise-relevance-propagation.md

 It is important to keep in mind that producing a heatmap is easy but interpreting it faithfully is hard.

-It also was a critic of LRP with the DTD framing [@2](#resources) as interpreting an input-dependant heatmap is about interpreting an input and not really the model.
+It also was a critic of LRP with the DTD framing [@6](#resources) as interpreting an input-dependant heatmap is about interpreting an input and not really the model.

+Some faithfullness measure algorithm exisits.
+I'll describ randomisation using most-relevant pixel flipping.
+In practice this can be used to compare XAI methods.
+For example it could be used to verify that the rules derived using DTD are actually the best fited for each layer kind.

 ## Resources